andreabassetti/MechaCar_Statistical_Analysis/README.md

 ![lot3ttest](https://github.com/andreabassetti/MechaCar_Statistical_Analysis/blob/main/png/lot3ttest.png)

 The t-test is meant to test wheter there is a statistical difference between the mean of two groups.
 Using the assumed population of 1500, the results of all the t-test can be seen above.
 The true mean of the sample of all the three lots was 1498.78 with a p-value of 0.06.
 This is not a statisticlaly significant value, which means we cannot reject the null hypothesis.
 The three lots therfore have a statistically similar to the presumed populatuion of 1500.
 The t-test for lot 1 and 2 were a mean of 1550 and p-value of 1 & 1500.02 and p-value of 0.61 respectively.
 This brings to the same conclusion of the first t-test.
 The t-test for lot 3 has a sample mean of 1496.14 and a p-value of 0.04.
 The p-value is showing significance which means we can reject the null hypothesis.

+##n Deliverable 4
+The purpose of this deliverable is to describe a statistical study that can quantify how the MechaCar performs against the competition.
+## Study Design: MechaCar vs Competition
+This study is going to focus specifically on preformance based on a given list of metrics that determine the price of MechaCar vs the competition.
+The metrics that would have to be looked at are: price, veichle price, safety rating, miles per gallon, average milage life span, and resale value.
+The null hypothesis states that there is no significant difference between how the metrics listed affect the price of MechaCar vs the competition.
+The alternative hypothesis states that there is a significant difference between how the metrics listed affect the price of MechaCar vs the competition.
+I would run a multiple linear regression to understand which metrics have the highest and lowest correlation between the price of the veichle.

+In your description, address the following questions:
+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?